ibm-cloud-docs/containers/health-audit.md

 To forward audit logs to {{site.data.keyword.logs_full_notm}}, you can create a Kubernetes audit system by using the provided image and deployment.
 {: shortdesc}

 The following example uses the `icr.io/ibm/ibmcloud-kube-audit-to-ibm-cloud-logs` image to forward logs to {{site.data.keyword.logs_full_notm}}.
-This image is usable as a production solution when configured [correctly](#prod-ready-deployment).
+If you only need a proof of concept, you may skip the [secure setup step](#secure-setup).
 For a more automated solution, configure and maintain your own log forwarding image.
 {: important}

 Previously the, `icr.io/ibm/ibmcloud-kube-audit-to-logdna` was used to forward logs.
 This image is deprecated and support ends soon.
 Update your log forwarding setup to use the `icr.io/ibm/ibmcloud-kube-audit-to-ibm-cloud-logs` instead.